What is special with RonDB#

 To provide optimal scaling in a distributed system it is still important to provide hints and write code taking account of the partitioning scheme used.

-Costs of sending have been and continuos to be one of the main costs in a distributed system.
-In order to optimise the sending it is a good idea to start the transaction at the node where the data resides.
+Costs of sending have been and continue to be one of the main costs in a distributed system.
+To optimize the sending it is a good idea to start the transaction at the node where the data resides.
 We call this Distribution-aware transaction routing.

 When using SQL the default mechanism is to place the transaction at the node that the first query is using.
 If the first query is